gardener/landscaper/docs/deployer/container.md

 # Container Deployer

-The container deployer is a controller that reconciles DeployItems of type `landscaper.gardener.cloud/container`.
-It executes the given container spec with the injected imports and collect exports from a predefined path.
+The container deployer is a controller that allows you to run whatever coding you need to set up your cloud environment.
+You just need to provide your program as a container image which is then executed by the landscaper in combination with the container deployer.

+Your image is provided as a reference in a DeployItem of type `landscaper.gardener.cloud/container`.
+The DeployItem itself must be embedded in a Blueprint and specifies the input data required by your program.
+The landscaper in combination with the container deployer provides these input data during runtime.
+The output or export data of your program must be stored in a predefined file and are collected by the landscaper/container deployer.

+More details and examples about how to create a component with a blueprint containing a DeployItem for the container deployer could be found [here](https://github.com/gardener/landscapercli/blob/master/docs/commands/container_deployer/add_container_di.md).

 ### Configuration

-This sections describes the provider specific configuration
+This section describes the provider specific configuration for a container DeployItem:

 ```yaml
 apiVersion: landscaper.gardener.cloud/v1alpha1